Written by Medicover Team and Medically Reviewed by Dr G Manasa, Pediatricians

 - The child exhibits symptoms of a severe illness, such as difficulty breathing, persistent vomiting, or a rash.

 Understanding when and how to use antibiotics for a child's fever is crucial for effective treatment and minimizing potential risks.
-Antibiotics should only be used for confirmed bacterial infections, and it is essential to follow the healthcare provider's instructions carefully.
+Antibiotic syrup for kids should only be used for confirmed bacterial infections, and it is essential to follow the healthcare provider's instructions carefully.

 Frequently Asked Questions